EGI-Federation/eosc-data-transfer/README.md

 The API endpoints that create and manage transfers, as well as the ones that manage storage elements, do require authorization, in the form of an access token passed via the HTTP header `Authorization`.
-This gets passed to the actual [transfer service registered to handle the selected destination storage](#register-new-destinations-serviced-by-the-new-data-transfer-service).
+This gets passed to the [transfer service registered to handle the selected destination storage](#register-new-destinations-serviced-by-the-new-data-transfer-service).
 The challenge is that some storage systems used as the target of the transfer may need a different authentication and/or authorization (than the one the transfer service uses).
-Thus, an additional set of credentials can be supplied to the endpoints in this group via the HTTP header `Authorization-Storage`.
+Thus, an additional set of credentials can be supplied to the endpoints in these groups via the HTTP header `Authorization-Storage`.

 > For example, for transfers to [EGI dCache](https://www.dcache.org), the configured transfer service
 > that handles the transfers is [EGI Data Transfer](https://www.egi.eu/service/data-transfer/).